0xsagarthakur/Sagyy/README.md

-- 👋 Hi, I’m @Sagyy
+- 👋 Hi, I’m Sagar Thakur
+- 🖥 I'm a Software Engineer with 3.10years of Experience.
 - 👀 I’m interested in Blockchain
 - 🌱 I’m currently learning development in Blockchain
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate for help & cowork on Blockchain & Web3 related stuff.
 - 📫 How to reach me sagarthakur772@gmail.com

 <!---